 I teach undergraduate and graduate courses in the Department of Speech-Language-Hearing: Sciences and Disorders

 My research has focused on communication and language development in children with developmental delays and disabilities.
 Early in my career I contributed to the development of Milieu Communication Teaching, one of the primary approaches used in early language intervention.
 Much of my work has focused on the effects of different types of communication and language interventions and the manner in which children with specific disorders (e.g. Down syndrome) respond to these interventions.
 Over the past 20 years I have worked with colleagues to conduct several randomized clinical trials on the effects of these interventions on children’s language development.
 I am also interested in the role of parenting in children's development.
 I am presently conducting a longitudinal study of parenting effects on children with fragile X syndrome.
 This research is presently funded by an R01 from the National Institutes of Health.
 Finally, early on I became involved in the development of LENA, an automatic device to collecting and analyzing large amounts of children's speech and their language enriching interactions with others in their environment.
 My research has been supported by grants from the National Institute of Health and the US Department of Education throughout my career.
 The impact of my research has been recognized by major research awards from the National Down Syndrome Congress (1999), the American Association on Intellectual and Developmental Disabilities (2008), and the American Psychological Association (2013).

 I serve on a variety of SPLH Department Committees.
-I also participate in various activities associated with the Schiefelbusch Institute for Life Span Studies.
-I am presently participating in the search committee tasked with identifying a new director of the Juniper Gardens Children's Project in Kansas City.
+I also participate in various committees and activities associated with the Schiefelbusch Institute for Life Span Studies.